Desert Child Review

 By Kevin Mitchell | Posted: April 5, 2019

-In order to progress through the game, you’ll always need to race against the AI.
-However, a two-player local race option does exist, but it's counter-productive in the long run as you don’t earn any cash for competing against a friend.
-It’s not something the game tells you either, but after battling for about 20 minutes with a friend, I realized I still only had $16 in my pocket — what a waste of time.
-The races themselves are quite short in length, and you’ll only have to contend with moving left to right across the track, or in this case towards or away from the camera.
-During the race, you have two options; boost and shoot.
+In order to progress through Desert Child, you'll always need to race against the AI.
+However, a two-player local race option does exist, but it's counterproductive in the long run as you don't earn any cash for competing against a friend.
+It's not something the game tells you either, but after battling for about 20 minutes with a friend, I realized I still only had $16 in my pocket—what a waste of time.
+The races themselves are quite short in length, and you'll only have to contend with moving left to right across the track, or in this case, towards or away from the camera.
+During the race, you have two options: boost and shoot.

 Simply Put